-I love curry channa, or curried chickpeas & potatoes.
+I love Curry Channa and Aloo, or curried chickpeas & potatoes.
 It’s my go to filling for roti.
-Although these days I’m loving vegetable roti which includes bhagee (spinach) and pumpkin, along with the channa.
-Moving along, my Trinidadian ex’s Mom and Stepdad taught me how to make this dish along with curry chicken, some many years ago.
-At this point, I can whip up some channa with my eyes closed.
+Although these days I’ve been loving vegetable roti which includes bhagee (spinach) and pumpkin, along with the chickpeas and potatoes.
+Moving along, my Trinidadian ex’s Mom and Stepdad taught me how to make this dish along with curry chicken some many years ago.
+I’ve made it so many times that at this point, I can whip up some channa and aloo with my eyes closed.
+I definitely don’t make it as often as I should.
+But that’s going to change.

 - Mix 2 tablespoons of curry powder with a half of cup of water to form a curry paste.
 Set aside.